ddc-java/ddc-day/site.md

 For any GitHub Pages site, `_config.yml` is not only used to specify a theme for a site, but also to set a number of site-level configuration properties.
 The properties supported in this theme are listed below.

+## Use cases

+This theme is well-suited to a site with 1--6 pages, where each page includes 0--12 headings at levels 1--3; in practice, the upper limits on pages and sections will depend on the lengths of page menu labels and section names.
+More pages and headings may be included; however, displaying a large number of entries in the page navigator or heading navigator implemented in this theme doesn't give very &aelig;sthetically pleasing results.

+Given the above, this theme should not be used for a site containing a large number of pages (more than 5 or 6).
+For example, if this theme is to be used for a curriculum module intended for multiple days of instruction, the content should generally be broken down into multiple repositories/sites.

 ## Structure

-The convention followed in this bootcamp is that repositories used for curriculum GitHub Pages sites follow a primary structure, with one alternative structure permitted.
+The convention followed in this bootcamp is that repositories used for curriculum GitHub Pages sites follow a specific primary structure, with one alternative structure permitted.

 ### Primary